berntisak/cccp/mqtt/readme.md

-Instructions for setting up MQTT on Mac (based on instructons from https://subscription.packtpub.com/book/application-development/9781787287815/1/ch01lvl1sec12/installing-a-mosquitto-broker-on-macos):
+Instructions for setting up a MQTT broker on Mac:

 1. Install the Mosquitto broker using homebrew:
     `brew install mosquitto`